-5.1.1.3 Why is SOA Governance Important?
+2492 5.1.1.3 Why is SOA Governance Important?

-- 2895 One of the hallmarks of SOA that distinguishes it from other architectural paradigms for - 2896 distributed computing is the ability to provide a uniform means to offer, discover, interact

-- with and use capabilities (as well the ability to compose new capabilities from existing - ones) all in an environment that transcends domains of ownership.
-Consequently, - 2899 ownership, and issues surrounding it, such as obtaining acceptable terms and - 2900 conditions (T&Cs) in a contract, is one of the primary topics for SOA governance. - 2901 Generally, IT governance does not include T&Cs, for example, as a condition of use as - 2902 its primary concern. - 2903 Just as other architectural paradigms, technologies, and approaches to IT are subject to - 2904 change and evolution, so too is SOA.
-Setting policies that allow change management - and evolution, establishing strategies for change, resolving disputes that arise, and - 2906 ensuring that SOA-based systems continue to fulfill the goals of the business are all - 2907 reasons why governance is important to SOA.
+- One of the hallmarks of SOA that distinguishes it from other architectural paradigms for distributed computing is the ability to provide a uniform means to offer, discover, interact with and use capabilities (as well the ability to compose new capabilities from existing ones) all in an environment that transcends domains of ownership.
+Consequently, ownership, and issues surrounding it, such as obtaining acceptable terms and conditions (T&Cs) in a contract, is one of the primary topics for SOA governance.
+Generally, IT governance does not include T&Cs, for example, as a condition of use as its primary concern. - Just as other architectural paradigms, technologies, and approaches to IT are subject to change and evolution, so too is SOA.
+Setting policies that allow change management and evolution, establishing strategies for change, resolving disputes that arise, and ensuring that SOA-based systems continue to fulfill the goals of the business are all reasons why governance is important to SOA.

-5.1.1.4 Governance Stakeholders and Concerns
+2504 5.1.1.4 Governance Stakeholders and Concerns

-- 2909 As noted in Section Error!
-Reference source not found. the participants in a service - 2910 interaction include the service provider, the service consumer, and other interested or - 2911 unintentional third parties.
-Depending on the circumstances, it may also include the - 2912 owners of the underlying capabilities that the SOA services access.
-Governance must - 2913 establish the policies and rules under which duties and responsibilities are defined and - 2914 the expectations of participants are grounded.
-The expectations include transparency - 2915 in aspects where transparency is mandated, trust in the impartial and consistent - 2916 application of governance, and assurance of reliable and robust behavior throughout the - 2917 SOA ecosystem.
+As noted in Section Error!
+Reference source not found. the participants in a service interaction include he service provider, the service consumer, and other interested or unintentional third parties.
+Depending on the circumstances, it may also include the owners of the underlying capabilities that the SOA services access.
+Governance must establish the policies and rules under which duties and responsibilities are defined and the expectations of participants are grounded.
+The expectations include transparency in aspects where transparency is mandated, trust in the impartial and consistent application of governance, and assurance of reliable and robust behavior throughout the SOA ecosystem.

-5.1.2 A Generic Model for Governance
+2512 5.1.2 A Generic Model for Governance

-Governance
+2513 Governance

-Governance is the prescribing of conditions and constraints consistent with satisfying common goals and the structures and processes needed to define and respond to actions taken towards realizing those goals.
+2514Governance is the prescribing of conditions and constraints consistent with satisfying common2515goals and the structures and processes needed to define and respond to actions taken towards2516realizing those goals.